Stopping distances explained

 The two-second rule

 Another way to think about braking distances is to stick to the ‘two-second rule’.
-This is the time it takes for you to arrive at a point passed by the car in front, two seconds before you.
-Saying ‘only a fool breaks the two-second rule’ will take two seconds.
+This is where you pick a point in the distance being passed by the car in front of you, which is going at the same speed, and you distance your car so that you pass the same point no sooner than two seconds afterwards.
+To help you achieve this, saying ‘only a fool breaks the two-second rule’ will handily take roughly two seconds.

-Bear in mind that stopping distances double when it’s wet and treble when it’s icy, so say the rhyme up to three times in these circumstances.
+Bear in mind, too, that stopping distances will effectively double when it’s wet, and treble when it’s icy, so you’ll need to say the rhyme up to three times in these circumstances.

 What other things affect stopping distances?